Cavapoo vs. Toy Poodle: Which One Should I Choose?

 Training

-The Poodle is a popular breed for hybridization because it is highly intelligent and easy to train.
-The Toy Poodle is no exception and usually takes quickly to training: relishing the opportunity to put its brain to good use.
+The Poodle is a popular breed for hybridization because they are highly intelligent and easy to train.
+The Toy Poodle is no exception and usually takes quickly to training and can learn to perform advanced tricks.
 Enroll in agility classes and you can expect your Toy to perform near the top of the class.
 Again, positive reinforcement training methods are considered best.

 Health & Care